catherinedevlin/ipython-sql/doc/connecting.md

 +++

-You may also set the `DATABASE_URL` environment variable, and `%sql` will automatically load it from there.
+You can also set the `DATABASE_URL` environment variable, and `%sql` will automatically load it from there.
 You can do it either by setting the environment variable from your terminal or in your notebook:

 ```python
 from getpass import getpass